mannkendall/Python/docs/source/installation.rst

 Testing the installation
 ------------------------

-The most basic check to see if the installation was successful consists in checking the version of the package:
+The most basic check to see if the installation was successful is to verify the version of the package:

 .. code-block:: python